kubernetes/website/docs/tasks/manage-daemon/update-daemon-set.md

 ---
 assignees:
 - janetkuo
-title: Rolling Updating a DaemonSet
+title: Performing a Rolling Update on a DaemonSet
 ---

 {% capture overview %}

-This page shows how to rolling update a DaemonSet.
+This page shows how to perform a rolling update on a DaemonSet.

 {% endcapture %}